Feature Flags

 Per-tenant flags from TMS

-The Tenant Management Service ships two kinds of per-tenant flag to EarthRanger — typed feature flags and release toggles.
+The Tenant Management Service ships two kinds of per-tenant flag to EarthRanger — typed feature flags and preview features.
 They are complementary, not old-vs-new; pick by longevity.

 Choosing where a new flag goes